Get Strategic Leader News

 The Philosophy

-The SL Method
+The SL Methodology (SLM)

 In my book, The Strategic Leader: New Tactics for a Globalizing World (2009), I present a puzzle, posed as series of questions, that leaders who want to find the future and make it happen must solve.
 What is going on here?
 What needs to happen here?
 Do we need to jump the curve?
 What is precious and what is expendable?
 How do we make it happen?
 How do we keep making it happen?
-These questions form the core elements of the strategic leadership system (SL Method).
-When we honor the process to answer these questions we are working in a strategic way to find the future and make it happen.
+These questions form the core elements of the strategic leadership system (SLM).
+When we honor the process to answer these questions, we are working in a strategic way to find the future and make it happen.

 A Case in Point[i]

-Carlos Ghosn was born in Brazil, schooled in Lebanon by Jesuit priests, and graduated with a degree in Engineering from France’s prestigious Ecole Polytechnique works in a strategic way.
+Carlos Ghosn who was born in Brazil, schooled in Lebanon by Jesuit priests, and graduated with a degree in Engineering from France’s prestigious Ecole Polytechnique works in a strategic way.
 In 1999, at the age of 46, he was sent to Japan to change the financial status of Nissan motors from $50 million in debt to profitability in three years.
 Ghosn made it happen by using a ‘listen first, then think, and then speak’ philosophy and a generative inclusive style to run the SL METHOD.

 What is going on here?
 Ghosn would say - establish with and within the company a very simple vision about the destination.
 He went to Nissan without any preconceived ideas -just a clean sheet of paper - and set about, with his top team, evaluating the company systematically to find the problems that were limiting performance.
 He personally interviewed over 300 employees at all levels and scoured financial and performance data.
 What Ghosn found was an unclear vision and vague goals.
 Ghosn fondly quotes a former teacher’s words: “If you find things complicated, that means you haven’t understood them.
 Simplicity is the basis of everything.”
 This affection led him to capture Nissan’s vision in a concrete and measurable number; 180.
 The number is short hand for Nissan’s aspiration; add one million vehicle sales, achieve an eight percent operating margin, carry zero debt over three years.
 Ghosn would say diagnosis; interact with many people to make sure you have the right priorities then share this diagnosis through a clear and concrete goal.